sunriselayer/gitbook/learn/sunrise/blobgrant.md

 - Users will mint LP tokens in the `x/liquiditypool` module for the pool they like.
 - Then the address for posting the blobs, will receive the DA usage grant token.
   - The denom of the grant token is `blobgrant/[expiry]`.
 It has an expiry date to prevent from the spamming.

-## Why users should use Sunrise?

-- Users can use DA without fee.
-- Liquidity providing is needed in some DEXs in any case.
-Then there is no reason not to provide liquidity to Sunrise.